JazzHR/jazzco.github.io/_posts/2015-07-19-behat-xpath-builder.md

 tags: behat php
 ---

-We were a small team when we started using Behat for integration testing.
-At first, we used CSS selectors to interact with the DOM.
-This worked, until the app evolved from jQuery to Angular.
-We no longer had convenient IDs and classes to latch onto.
+When we first started using Behat for integration testing we used CSS selectors to interact with the DOM.
+This worked well until we migrated from jQuery to Angular in our application.
+We stopped placing IDs on most elements because we no longer were using jQuery to target elements in our clientside Javascript.
+As a side effect this also meant that we no longer could reliably use CSS selectors to target elements in testing.

-We adopted XPath, mostly because it enabled us to select elements based on text.
-The problem is, most web developers are familiar with CSS selectors, but they've never tried XPath.
-Since the automation team was small (about 1.1 people), I focused on simplicity.
-I wanted Behat to be approachable, so developers had less hurdles when they wrote their own tests.
+We began using XPath selecctors because it enabled us to target elements based on text.
+One problem we ran into is that while most web developers are familiar with CSS selectors they are not familiar with XPath.
+I built a class for building XPath selectors in Behat with a focus on simplicity.
+I needed to keep it simple because I wanted our automated tests to be approachable so that developers had fewer hurdles when they wrote their own tests.

 Here's an example of how we might interact with a modal:

     $ModalTitle = DomBy(
         "tag"       , "div"              ,
         "has class" , "modal-title"      ,
-        "has text"  , "Change Status"    )
+        "has text"  , "Change Status"    );

     $Modal = $ModalTitle
         ->Ancestor("div");